Which Bariatric Surgery is Right for Me?

 - Talk to your general practitioner and any specialist that is involved in your care.

 - Examine our website thoroughly.
-Carefully review the “Reasons to opt for Weight Loss Surgery” and “Before and After the Surgery” sections.
-Study closely each procedure and also pay close attention to the side-by-side comparison of the three most common bariatric proceedures in the “About our Surgeries” section.
+The home page is a good place to start.
+Study closely each procedure and also pay close attention to the side-by-side comparison of the bariatric procedures we offer in the “About our Surgeries” section.

 - If you are a type 2 diabetic also review the “Metabolic Surgery for Type 2 Diabetes” section.